 Director of Learning and Teaching

 Kem is the co-author of the best-selling book: A Guide to Teaching in Active Learning Classrooms: History, Research, and Practice.
 Kem is the co-author (with Carolyn Thomas) on a forthcoming book about the The First Gen University and the Future Higher Education (under contract with University of California Press).
-He is the lead editor to a forthcoming special volume from New Directions on Teaching and Learning on graduate student instructor development and preparation.
-Kem has published in a number of venues including: The Journal of Higher Education; Journal of Excellence in College Teaching; International Journal for the Scholarship of Teaching and Learning; Encyclopedia of International Higher Education Systems and Institutions; Medical Teacher; New Directions in Teaching and Learning (Learning Spaces volume); and EDUCAUSE’s Seeking Evidence of Impact series.
+He is the lead editor of special volume from New Directions on Teaching and Learning on graduate student instructor development and preparation.
+Kem has published in a number of venues including: The Journal of Higher Education; Journal of Excellence in College Teaching; PLOS ONE, International Journal for the Scholarship of Teaching and Learning; Encyclopedia of International Higher Education Systems and Institutions; Medical Teacher; New Directions in Teaching and Learning (Learning Spaces volume); and EDUCAUSE’s Seeking Evidence of Impact series.
 He collaborates on a number grant-related initiatives, including serving as a co-principal investigator on a National Science Foundation Improving Undergraduate STEM Education project: Assessing the impact of teaching faculty in STEM institutional transformation.

 Kem earned a PhD Higher Education and Student Affairs from the University of Iowa.
 He was named an American Education Research Association (Division J – Postsecondary Education) Emerging Scholar in 2012.
 Prior to work in education, Kem spent nearly a decade working in mass media.